mui/material-ui/docs/pages/careers/staff-engineer-pigment-css.md

 There's so much to do to make Pigment CSS a reliable and mature option for the future of Material UI and for many developers looking for a next-generation CSS-in-JS styling engine.
 We're well-positioned to make this happen, so we're looking for a talented engineer to join the team and help us get further beyond!

-### Why this is interesting

-The core components that will depend on this library are widely used, you will receive a lot of feedback on your work.
-The community has high expectations, they will push you to do better, every day.

-Our products empower React developers to build awesome applications faster – we see millions of developers on MUI's docs every year, one million a month.

 ## The role

 ### Key responsibilities

 - **Build**.
-You will provide solutions for integrating the library with various bundlers and frameworks.
-You will build new features and improve the DX of the library.
+You will help Pigment CSS mature by integrating it with various bundlers and frameworks, building new features, and improving DX.
 - **Nurture community contributions**.
 You will provide guidance and direction to unlock the contributions of the community.
-Your time will often be way better spent doing this than fixing the problems yourself.
-- **Shape the product**.
-You will be laser-focused on the end goal.
-It's not about solving technical challenges but about the problems solved for the users.
+- **Influence the product strategy.** You will be empowered to help design and shape a roadmap that solves real developer problems.
 - **Keep technical debt in check**.
-You will make sure we can keep shipping features at a reasonable pace, align the team on "one way" of doing things and make sure engineers follow the conventions.
+You will ensure we can keep shipping features at a reasonable pace while aligning the team on "the right way" of doing things.
 - **Be a solver**.
 You will dig deep into arbitrarily complex problems and find an appropriate path forward.
 Some focus on a given area for long periods, others bounce from hotspot to hotspot as guided by organizational leadership.

 ### The best parts of this job

-- **You'll be at the cutting edge of application development** — working on one of the fastest-growing CSS-in-JS libraries on the market.
+- **You'll be at the cutting edge of application development** working on one of the fastest-growing CSS-in-JS libraries on the market.
-- **You'll be part of an active, open, friendly community** of developers that are excited about building awesome applications.
+- **You'll be part of an active, open, friendly community** of developers who are excited about building awesome applications.
-- **Your role will be key to making MUI the go-to UI solution** for building applications, websites, and design systems that does not have to trade performance for a great developer experience.
+- **Your role will be key to making MUI's libraries the go-to UI solutions** for building applications, websites, and design systems that do not have to trade performance for a great developer experience.

 ### The worst parts of this job